ProFormA/proformaxml/Whitepaper.md

 - **encoding**

     The encoding of the text file, as an optional attribute.
 If the encoding is unknown, it should be left unspecified.
-In case of text files submitted by a student, an unspecified encoding means that figuring out the text encoding is left up to the middleware or grader.
+In case of text files submitted by a student, an unspecified encoding means that figuring out the text encoding is left to the middleware or grader.

 - **natural-lang**

-    The natural-lang attribute specifies the natural language of the submitting student.
+    The natural-lang attribute specifies the natural language of the files submitted by a student.
 Students tend to use all kinds of encodings in their text files.
 Most of the time, the encoding will be unknown at the time of submission.
 To address this problem, the natural-lang attribute can be used to help the grader detect the encoding of a submitted plaintext file.

+    Its value must comply with the ISO 639-1 standard for language codes (e.g. `de`) and ISO 3166-1 alpha-2 for country codes (e.g. `de-CH`).
+The country code is optional (e. g. `de`).

     It should be said that the natural-lang attribute does not necessarily have to be the same as the one provided in the task's [lang](#52-task-attributes) attribute.
-While the lang attribute indicates the language that the task has been written in, a student might use a different language when writing their text entirely.
+While the lang attribute indicates the language that the task has been written in, a student might use an entirely different language when writing their text.

-    Providing a value for the natural-lang attribute could be as simple as retrieving a preconfigured value, like the language the student configured in their user profile of the LMS.
+    Providing a value for the natural-lang attribute could be as simple as retrieving a preconfigured value, such as the language the student configured in their user profile of the LMS.

     In case encoding and natural-lang should happen to contradict each other, encoding is given precedence.

-    Its value must comply with the ISO 639-1 standard for language codes (e.g. `de`) and ISO 3166-1 alpha-2 for country codes (e.g. `de-CH`).
-The country code is optional (e. g. `de`).

 The relative path to the plaintext file within the ZIP archive is specified in the element content (i.e. the element's text node).

-Ideally, we would choose between the embedded-txt-file or the attached-txt-file element to use for a text file submitted by the student.
-However, since embedded-txt-file requires the file content to be encoded in UTF-8, or another known encoding so that the file can be re-encoded to UTF-8, it is not possible to use embedded-txt-file for files whose encoding is unknown, in which case we *have* to use the attached-txt-file element, without the encoding attribute, and leave the guesswork about the encoding up to the middleware or grader.
+Ideally, one would choose either the embedded-txt-file or the attached-txt-file element to be used for the text file submitted by the student.
+However, since embedded-txt-file requires the file content to be encoded in UTF-8, or another known encoding so that the file can be re-encoded in UTF-8, it is not possible to use embedded-txt-file for files whose encoding is unknown, in which case one *has* to use the attached-txt-file element, without the encoding attribute, and leave the guesswork about the encoding up to the middleware or grader.

 ###### Code
 ```xml